hemantkumar2/javaScript_basics/README.md

 # javaScript_basics
-This Repo has basics exercise pracctices of javascript
+This Repo has basic exercises practice of javascript